mehdii000/EAMLCompiler/README.md

-# EAML - Extremely Accessible Markup Language
+# EAML - Eaml's Average Markdown Language

 > A human-readable markup language that compiles to HTML/CSS, designed for teaching web design to beginners.